Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Application: Hyperspectral Imaging

-\textit{Comparisons with multiple captures.} Our primary competitor for multi frame reconstruction is a single LC cell capture~\cite{oiknine2019compressive} where images are captured with a spatially \textit{invariant} spectral modulation.
+\paragraph{Comparisons with multiple captures.} Our primary competitor for multi frame reconstruction is a single LC cell capture~\cite{oiknine2019compressive} where images are captured with a spatially \textit{invariant} spectral modulation.
 Figure \ref{fig:sim_multiframe} plots reconstruction accuracy with LC cell and our technique for varying number of images.
-Evidently, our approach with guided filtering produces superior reconstruction than LC cell for all number of measurements.
-We do observe that the reconstruction in the absence of a guide image is better than LC cell at fewer measurements and similar with 50 or more images.
+ProAsPix with guided filtering uniformly outperforms the spatially-invariant LC cell.
+The reconstruction in the absence of a guide image is better than LC cell at fewer measurements and similar with 50 or more images.
 For a small number of images, it is more advantageous to spatially multiplex the various spectral filters.
-However with a large number of images, spatial multiplexing has a similar effect to capturing images with spatially invariant spectral filters.
+With a large number of images, spatial multiplexing has a similar effect to capturing images with spatially invariant spectral filters.
+Additional results in section~\ref{sec:ahsi}.

-The Appendix provides additional results in the form of performance across the 92 different patterns as well as light levels in the measurements (which is equivalent to differing measurement noise levels).

-\section{Real Results}
+\subsection{Real Results}

 \paragraph{Setup.} We recover HSIs at a spatial resolution of $1024 \times 1024$ and a spectral resolution of $53$ bands in the span of 420 to 940 nm.
-Since the spectral filters are linear in $1/\lambda$, we sample these 53 bands uniformly in the reciprocal of the wavelength, which we observed provided a small increase in performance as opposed to the sampling linearly in the wavelength.
+Since the spectral filters are linear in $1/\lambda$, we sample these 53 bands uniformly in the reciprocal of the wavelength, which provided a small performance increase over linear sampling in wavelength.